EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 {: .callout}

-One final term: while the **container** is an alternative filesystem layer that you can access and run from your computer, the **container image** is the 'recipe' or template for a container.
-The container image has all the required information to start up a running copy of the container.
+One final term: while the **container** is an alternative filesystem layer that you can access and run from your computer, the **container image** is the template for a container.
+The container image has all the required information, including the necessary files, encapsulated within a digital "object".
+This can then be used to start up a running copy of the container.
 A running container tends to be transient and can be started and shut down.
-The container image is more long-lived, as a definition for the container.
+The container image is more long-lived, as a template that can be used for creating containers.
-You could think of the container image like a cookie cutter -- it can be used to create multiple copies of the same shape (or container) and is relatively unchanging, where cookies come and go.
+You could think of the container image like a cookie cutter -- it can be used to create multiple copies of the same shape (or container) and remains unchanged, where cookies come and go.
 If you want a different type of container (cookie) you need a different container image (cookie cutter).

 ## Putting the Pieces Together